JohnTelford/GPT/docs/hello.md

 We are Unit 43.
 The yellow outline is what the HOA and Kappes-Miller have  maintained is *Common Area* for the last 3 years.
 This claim disputes the official legal documentation in The Washington County record CCR BOOK 1060, PAGE 566.

-Our unit 43 total backyard area must equal unit44 and properly fenced like Unit 44
+Our unit 43 total backyard needs to be equal unit44 and properly fenced.

 Thank you for your help